PyConTH/www/site/pages/code-war.rst

 Friday Warmup Event: Code War
 =============================

-Eight teams, onstage knockout rounds of short programming bouts, loud crowd.. mildly impressive prizes.
+Eight teams, onstage knockout rounds of short programming bouts, loud crowd, mildly impressive prizes.
 Any language allowed, no holds barred.
 Think of it like cage fighting for coders.